prprprus/scheduler/README.md

 ## Introduction

-scheduler is a job scheduling package for Go.
-It provides a simple, humans-friendly way to schedule the execution of the go function and includes delay and periodic.
+The scheduler is a job scheduling package for Go.
+It provides a simple, human-friendly way to schedule the execution of the go function and includes delay and periodic.

 Inspired by Linux [cron](https://opensource.com/article/17/11/how-use-cron-linux) and Python [schedule](https://github.com/dbader/schedule).